danielthomascooper/lumina-imdb-site/README.md

 - Use client side framework such as AngularJS, Angular, ReactJS, Vue, etc.
 - Add simple authentication for any user (or all users) and only authenticated user could view or edit their favourite movies.
 You could adjust the database structure if needed.
 - Add unit tests
+- Add Docker support  (Docker or Docker Compose).
+This allows us to run your solution in the same way as you.
 - Serve your solution somewhere on cloud hosting solution e.g. Heroku, DigitalOcean, etc. (just use the free tier one if available, we don't expect you to spend any money for hosting)
 - Any other improvement or modification (please add it into the readme and explain your reasoning of the improvement or modification)